wtrocki/openshift-node-live-edit/README.md

     oc port-forward <pod> :5858

 > *Note:* You may need to change or remove liveness and readiness probes to avoid killing pod when debugging.

+## Alternatives to custom entrypoint

+Instead of using bash script as entrypoint we can change OpenShift deployment config as bellow:

+        command: [ "node", "--debug-brk", "index.js" ]

 ## Variables